Carnatic Music – Ragas From South India

-One of the unique attributes to Indian music is the concept of relative pitch.
+One of the unique attributes of Indian music is the concept of relative pitch.
 The singer or instrumentalist who is the main performer is free to choose any note as his or her fundamental (adhaara shadjam).
 This determines the Sruti or relative pitch.
 Every other note is defined relative to this fundamental.
-Unlike Western music in which voices are categorized in groups such as bass, tenor or soprano, in Carnatic music, every composition can be performed by every musician by choosing a pitch that is appropriate to the natural tone of his or her voice.
-Most concert performers train their voices to reach 2-3 octaves relative to their fundamental.
+Unlike Western music in which voices are categorized in groups such as bass, tenor, or soprano, in Carnatic music, every composition can be performed by every musician by choosing a pitch that is appropriate to the natural tone of his or her voice.
+Most concert performers train their voices to reach 2-3 octaves relative to their fundamentals.
 The use of tambura or drone is a must as a background accompaniment as it helps the performers sustain their sruti.

 Fundamentals of Carnatic music

 The most basic unit of music is the swara (or note) which simply indicates the position in the audible spectrum occupied by a particular sound or the pitch of the sound.
 Actually, the spectral position is better described as swara sthana.
 Inherently, certain sounds ‘go together‘ and certain others do not.
 This property was realized by man thousands of years ago and is indicated by the term harmony; lack of harmony is called disharmony.

 Carnatic music has two main elements: Raaga (Raagam) and Thaala (Thaalam).
-Raaga is the mode and Thaalam is the rhythmic cycles.
+Raaga is the mode and Thaalam is the rhythmic cycle.
 There are numerous raagas and thaalams and with their combination, you can sing different and wonderful songs.

 There are seven basic swaras in Indian Classical music.
-They are Sa, Ri, Ga, Ma, Pa, Da and Ni.
-With different combination of these swaras different ragas were created.
+They are Sa, Ri, Ga, Ma, Pa, Da, and Ni.
+With different combinations of these swaras different ragas were created.
 The group of first four swaras of the Saptha Swaras – Sa, Ri, Ga, and Ma – is known as the Purvanga.
 The group of last three notes – Pa, Da, and Ni – is known as Uttharanga.